Best Minecraft Settings for FPS in 1.16.4

-An effective way to increase your frames per second is by closing any background programs or apps on your computer.
-For example: you may have Google Chrome, Spotify, Firefox, or even other games open while you’re playing Minecraft.
+An effective way to increase your frames per second is by closing any background programs or applications on your computer.
+For example: you may have Google Chrome, Firefox, Spotify, or even other games open while you’re playing Minecraft.
 These other programs can, at times, significantly hurt your frames because of the fact that they also require resources from your computer.
 To make Minecraft run the absolute fastest possible, you’ll want your computer solely focused on the game, and not dedicating any power to anything else.

 Here is a helpful video from The Breakdown which shows you exactly how to download and install the mod:

-Update your graphic drivers
+Update your graphics drivers

 To update your graphics drivers, you will first have to find out what type of graphics your computer uses.
 Here is a simple tutorial from Techddictive on how to find what graphics your desktop uses:

 Upgrading your computer

 If Minecraft is still running slow after all of the previous tips, then it’s probably a sign that you need a new computer – specifically a gaming computer.
 In case you’re interested in buying a new computer, we have a helpful guide for the best PCs for Minecraft.

 There is only one downside to getting a new computer though, and that’s how much it can cost.
 It’s obvious that not everyone can afford a brand new flashy PC.
 There is fortunately a middle-ground to all of this, and that’s by simply upgrading the parts within your existing computer.

 The components that you should focus to upgrade within your existing computer is the RAM, and the Graphics Card.
 By upgrading both of these two components, you will be able to drastically increase FPS and the overall power of your computer.